AdriZ/az-statemachine/README.md

 The Generaotor will generate [fsm_baby.h](Examples/Generated_src/fsm_baby.h) and [fsm_baby.c](Examples/Generated_src/fsm_baby.c) templates in a Generated_src sub-directory of the Examples directory.
 Copy them into your project sources.

-A .png file representing the FSM graph is also copy in Generated_doc sub-directory of the XML directory.
-It is usefull to include it in a documentation.
+A .png file representing the FSM graph is also copied in Generated_doc sub-directory of the XML directory.
+It is usefull in order to include it in a documentation.

 In the inatialization phases of your application, add: